sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 {"tostr", 0, -1, {}}
 ```

-`listdelete()` takes exactly 2 arguments, of which the first must be a list (`LIST == 4`) and the second must be an integer (`INT == 0`).  `Suspend()` has one optional argument that, if provided, must be a number (integer or float). `server_log()` has one required argument that must be a string (`STR == 2`) and one optional argument that, if provided, may be of any type.  `max()` requires at least one argument but can take any number above that, and the first argument must be either an integer or a floating-point number; the type(s) required for any other arguments can't be determined from this description.
+`listdelete()` takes exactly 2 arguments, of which the first must be a list (`LIST == 4`) and the second must be an integer (`INT == 0`).  `suspend()` has one optional argument that, if provided, must be a number (integer or float). `server_log()` has one required argument that must be a string (`STR == 2`) and one optional argument that, if provided, may be of any type.  `max()` requires at least one argument but can take any number above that, and the first argument must be either an integer or a floating-point number; the type(s) required for any other arguments can't be determined from this description.
 Finally, `tostr()` takes any number of arguments at all, but it can't be determined from this description which argument types would be acceptable in which positions.

 **Function: `eval`**